KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Per-Channel Key Quantization Ablations

 \section{Per-Channel Key Quantization Ablations}

-We report results in~\tref{tab:perchannel} demonstrating the perplexity for different KV cache compression ratios, showing that per-channel quantization for Keys and per-token quantization for Values outperforms the standard per-token quantization approach for both Keys and Values, yielding an improvement of 3.88 perplexity for the LLaMA-7B model at 3-bit precision.
+As shown in~\tref{tab:perchannel}, per-channel quantization for Keys and per-token quantization for Values outperforms the standard per-token quantization approach for both Keys and Values, yielding an improvement of 3.82 perplexity for the LLaMA-7B model at 3-bit precision.
 This demonstrates the benefits of per-channel Key quantization to mitigate the large outlier channels in Keys.
+Note that for all experiments using per-channel quantization, we use an fp16 zeropoint rather than a low-precision zeropoint that is rounded to the nearest integer value.
+We do this since for some of the Key channels, all of the elements are positive or all of the elements are negative, meaning that the zeropoint will fall outside of the range that is representable by a low-precision integer (and rounding it to the nearest low-precision value can degrade performance).

-Additionally, although there are per-channel outliers in Values, we observe that per-channel quantization for Values actually performs worse than per-token quantization.
-We hypothesize that this behavior is because per-channel Value quantization leads to greater error accumulation in particular output values, which leads to greater quantization error at later model layers.
+Additionally, we observe that per-channel quantization for Values actually performs worse than per-token quantization.
+We hypothesize that this behavior is because per-channel Value quantization leads to greater error accumulation in particular output values (since the result of the attention scores multiplied by one channel of the Values will be localized to a single value in the output vector), which leads to greater quantization error at later model layers.
 Another concurrent work, KIVI \cite{kivi}, observes similar behavior for per-channel Value quantization, which they attribute to the fact that per-token Value quantization confines the error to each token.
-Assuming that the output is a weighted sum of only a few important tokens, a perturbation in these tokens can lead to significant~degradation.
+Assuming that the output is a weighted sum of only a few important tokens (as only a few attention scores are large), a perturbation in these tokens can lead to significant degradation.
+Per-token Value quantization therefore ensures that the quantization of unimportant tokens does not adversely impact the important tokens.